-Students must earn a grade of B, B+, A-, or A in a certificate course in order to have it count towards the certificate.
-Courses in which a student has earned a grade of B- or below cannot be counted towards a graduate certificate.
+Students must earn a grade of B, B+, A-, or A in a certificate course in order to have it count toward the certificate.
+Courses in which a student has earned a grade of B- or below cannot be counted toward a certificate.

 Students must complete courses within three years from the first day they start taking applicable courses towards their certificate.
 See chart below for specific start and completion semester information.

 |Semester in which you start classes||Semester when you must complete certificate courses|